Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Methodology

-A general overview of the measurement methodology is depicted in Figure~\ref{fig:pipeline}.
-For the sample collection we queried AndroZoo in April 2017~\cite{allix2016androzoo}, an online repository of samples from a variety of sources including Google Play, several unofficial markets, and different torrent sources.
-AndroZoo contains over 5.7M samples, and the largest source of apps is Google Play (with 73\% of the apps), followed by Anzhi (with 13\%).
-Out of all apps in the dataset, a large portion of samples have been reported as malicious by different independent AV vendors (over 25\%).
-Interestingly, AndroZoo has reported peaks of about 22\% infection rates in the Google Play~\cite{allix2016androzoo}, constituting the absolute largest source of malware.
-In our current snapshot of the AndroZoo dataset, about 14\% of the apps from Google Play have been flagged as malware by at least one AV vendor.
+A general overview of our measurement methodology is depicted in Figure~\ref{fig:pipeline}.
+For the sample collection we queried Andro\-Zoo in April 2017~\cite{allix2016androzoo}, an online repository of samples that are crawled from a variety of sources including Google Play, several unofficial markets, and different torrent sources.
+At the time of writing, Andro\-Zoo contains over 5.7M samples, with the largest source of apps being Google Play (with 73\% of the apps), followed by Anzhi (with 13\%).
+Out of all apps, a large portion of samples have been reported as malicious by different independent AV vendors (over 25\%).
+Given that Andro\-Zoo crawls apps over time and covers several markets, we believe that this dataset is representative of the Android malware samples that appeared in the wild.
+A shortcoming of this dataset is, however, that we do not have information on how many users installed each app, and this prevents us from estimating the population affected by such threats.
+Interestingly, Andro\-Zoo has reported peaks of about 22\% infection rates in the Google Play~\cite{allix2016androzoo}, constituting the absolute largest source of malware.
+In our current snapshot of the Andro\-Zoo dataset, about 14\% of the apps from Google Play have been flagged as malware.

 The information about the AV vendors is offered by VirusTotal, a subsidiary of Google that runs multiple AV engines and offers an unbiased access to resulting reports~\cite{virusTotal}.
 AV detection engines are limited, and they certainly do not account for all the malware existing in the wild.
-This is known as zero-day malware.
-The study of this type of malware is out of the scope of this measurement.
-However, we emphasize that both AndroZoo and VirusTotal keep track of the date where a sample was \textit{first seen} and this is leveraged to understand the time when the malware was operating.
-Note as well that as time progresses the amount of zero-day malware is expected to be lower for the earlier periods of our eight-year long study.
+This type of malware is known as zero-day malware and its study is out of the scope of this measurement.
+Nevertheless, both AndroZoo and VirusTotal keep track of the date where a sample was \textit{first seen} and we used this information to understand the time when the malware was operating.
+In addition, AV software is likely to catch up on unknown malware as time passes, and therefore the threat of zero day malware is mitigated by the length of our measurement.